gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 ## Pivot

 So now we're in a position to define the pivot operation.
-Just as column uniques can be thought of as a special case of the groupby operation, where all other columns are omitted, groupby can be thought of as a special case of the pivot operation.
+Just as uniques can be thought of as a special case of groupby, groupby can be thought of as a special case of the pivot operation.

 A pivot differs from a groupby just in that each of the fields we're grouping by must be put into one of two buckets: "rows", or "columns".
 The special case that's equivalent to groupby is when